samuelkassa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Swapping the value of pointers
+counting the number lenght of a string